tldr-pages/tldr/pages/linux/pacstrap.md

 `pacstrap -G {{path/to/new/root}} {{packages}}`

-- Install packages in interactive mode (prompts user for confirmation):
+- Install packages in interactive mode (prompts for confirmation):

 `pacstrap -i {{path/to/new/root}} {{packages}}`